lennartbrandin/profiling-report/main.typ

 = Preliminaries
 This sections contains definitions and background information that will be used in the report.
 == Profiling
-In profiling were interested statistical measurements of the function calls in the program including:
+In profiling were interested in statistical measurements of the function calls in the program including:
-- Call count
+- Call count (Total)
+- Call duration - CPU time inside the call including children (Total and per call)
-- Call time
+- Call time usage - CPU time used exclusively in the call (Total and per call)
-- Call relation
+- Call relationship/graph - Call stack, for hierarchy visualisation.

+=== Instrumentation Method
+Using this method, code is _instrumented_ by altering existing functions.
+Depending on the tool, this includes some form of call counter, recording the amount of calls to this function often seperated per individual caller.
+Timing information can also be approximately collected but is "complicated on time-sharing systems" @graham_gprof_1982

+Since the program is altered for measuring purposes, its behaviour might change in terms of performance or in extreme cases also introduce a @HBug

+=== Sampling (Statistical) Method

+=== Hypervisors

 = Conclusion

-Using an abbreviation like #gls("TUHH") is a good idea.
+Using an abbreviation like @TUHH is a good idea.

+@TUHH